 Hiroshima isn’t a city with a ton of tourist attractions or crazy things to see and do.
 But if you’re looking for a relaxing and peaceful city to visit to break up the hustle and bustle of big city Japan, I definitely recommend adding Hiroshima to your itinerary.
-It’s a beautiful city, with lovely people and an inspirational history.
+It’s a beautiful city with lovely people and an inspirational history.

-Top tip: Make sure to check opening hours for main attractions before planning out your day.
+Tip: Make sure to check opening hours for main attractions before planning out your day.
 If you’re a better planner than we were, and successfully manage to experience the Planetarium and Toyota Museum, I’m sure your visit will be much more enjoyable!

-If we could do our trip over again, we would have stayed in Hiroshima for a few extra days, and boycotted Nagoya all together.
+If we could do our trip over again, we would have stayed in Hiroshima for a few extra days, and skipped Nagoya all together.
 That being said, there are a few things to fill out your days if you ever visit Nagoya.
 Oasis 21 is a modern shopping complex, with a ton of cool shops and restaurants, and it’s also conveniently a bus terminal!
-There’s almost always some sort of event held underneath the pretty epic glass roof that’s filled with water.
+There’s almost always some sort of event held underneath the pretty epic glass roof filled with water.
 There are also a few larger shopping malls in the area, dozens of restaurants and in true Japanese fashion, an endless amount of convenience stores.

 We arrived in Nagano early afternoon on March 14th, via the Bullet Train from Nagoya.
 Nagano Station is fairly small – as is the city itself – so finding our hotel wasn’t difficult.
 It took around 20 minutes to walk from the station to our hotel (Hotel Kokusai 21).
 We were pretty hungry the day we arrived, as we didn’t have enough time that morning to eat breakfast before leaving Nagoya.
 So the fact that there was a Japanese style Denny’s a few minutes from our hotel was pretty exciting and convenient!
-After checking into our hotel, we ate lunch at Denny’s then walked to Family Mart to continue our make-the-most-of-cheap-alcohol mission.
+After checking into our hotel, we ate lunch at Denny’s then walked to Family Mart convenience store to continue our make-the-most-of-cheap-alcohol mission.
 I bought my 50th bottle of white wine and Russell bought his 12th bottle of whisky (okay, I’m being dramatic.
 We don’t drink THAT much).
-We also stocked up on cheap snacks.
+We also stocked up on some cheap snacks.